-Hincha-pelota is used to refer to a person that is very annoying or insisting on asking for something.
+Hincha-pelota is used to refer to a person who is very annoying or insists on asking for something.

 The word hincha is also used to refer to a fanatic football/soccer fan.

-Canchero is used for somebody that is really good to manage situations or has a lot of experience in doing a certain activity.
+Canchero is used for somebody that is really good at managing situations or has a lot of experience in doing a certain activity.